vojtechruz/vojtechruzicka-blog/src/posts/jshell/index.md

 Using external code
 -------------------
 Defining all your classes as in the example above is a tedious task.
-What's more often you want to use already existing classes from JDK or even your own.
+What's more, often you want to use already existing classes from JDK or even your own.

-For the JDK classes you can use `import` as usual.
+For the JDK classes, you can use `import` as usual.
 For your convenience, many of the common classes are already imported by default.
-Not only usual java.lang, but also java.io, java.math, java.util or java.nio.file.
+Not only usual `java.lang`, but also `java.io`, `java.math`, `java.util` or `java.nio.file`.
 You can list all the current imports by `/import`.

 Of course, import is useless if JShell does not have access to the classes needed.